-How do employee experience metrics differ from traditional ITSM metrics?
+How does an employee experience metric differ from a traditional ITSM metric?

-- Provide business value for business stakeholders.
-If you want to increase your ITSM’s position in the value chain, then you need to give business stakeholders metrics they care about – which usually relates to money.
-The greatest differentiator for our employee experience metrics is that we don’t just measure satisfaction or happiness, but also lost worktime for employees and the associated costs.
+- Provides business value for business stakeholders.
+If you want to increase your ITSM’s position in the value chain, then you need to give business stakeholders metrics they care about – which usually relate to money.
+The greatest differentiator for our employee experience metrics is that we don’t just measure satisfaction or happiness, but also lost work time for employees and the associated costs.
 This can be directly used in business case calculations.

-- Feed continual service improvement (CSI) information that spark improvements.
+- Feeds continual improvement (formerly CSI) information that sparks improvements.
 This could be to IT operations or the IT services they deliver.

-- Feed DevOps meaningful development requirements.
-DevOps cycles need input and what’s a more meaningful input than developing features that increase productivity and reduce the frustration directed towards your IT services?
+- Feeds DevOps meaningful development requirements.
+DevOps cycles need input and what’s a more meaningful input than developing features that increase productivity and reduce the frustration directed toward your IT services?

 How to Make It Happen